Moving forward to enhance Orchards!

 In 2019 Our 10 orchards are flourishing, providing improved nutrition to over 4,000 disadvantaged children.
-The avocado trees give heavy yields, providing an income for some schools and enticing rural farmers to plant avocado orchards.
+The avocado trees give heavy yields, providing an income for some schools.
+The crop success has also enticed local farmers to plant avocado orchards on their own village lands.

 The permaculture project at Mdabulo Secondary School continues to significantly supplement the diet of the 800 students in residence.
 It has become a demonstration permaculture garden, and a teaching platform for local and international volunteers.

 Visits by SOAS directors – personally financed – alerted us to the ongoing water crisis: children carrying contaminated water long distances to supply the school’s overall water needs.
-Through grants from the Kahane Foundation we have drilled wells at 3 schools schools: Mdabulo Secondary, Ihanu Secondary and Mlevelwa Primary.
-With support from the Duncan Rotary we have installed covered in-ground cisterns of 100,000 litres at 2 schools: Kinyimbili and Ihanu Primary.
+It confirmed the need for large concrete cisterns.
+Through grants from the Kahane Foundation we have drilled wells at 3 schools: Mdabulo Secondary, Ihanu Secondary and Mlevelwa Primary.
+With support from the Duncan Rotary we have installed covered in-ground cisterns at 2 schools: Kinyimbili and Ihanu Primary.
 These concrete tanks harvest enough water during the rainy season to meet year round water needs.
 Our goal is to continue with improvements to the water supply at each of the schools.

 In 2017 In collaboration with TanCan, Seven Ravens Permaculture Institute, and the Kahane Foundation, SOAS implemented an ambitious 2.5 acre permaculture project at Mdabulo Secondary School.
+Ottoman assisted with the planning and planting as part of his permaculture training qualification.
 A community well, and cistern, was also installed.
 We also planted a two hundred fruit tree orchard in both Ibwanz Primary and Ihanu Primary.

 In 2016 SOAS provided training in permaculture for Ottoman Lutambi.
 Ottoman plans to building a Permaculture Teaching Academy for graduating students in the region.
 Many of the orchards are starting to produce fruit - solar dehydration is becoming a topic of interest.